 How to Check Credit Score in Canada

-Loan express does not require credit checks, decline a loan based on a credit check, or affect the loan’s approved amount.
+Loan Express does not require credit checks, decline a loan based off a credit check, nor do credit checks affect the minimum approved amount of the loan.
 The following article is purely for educational purposes.

 Introduction of Credit Score

 Do you know what a credit score is?
 Everyone has one, and you should be checking it at least once a year!

 A credit score is a 3-digit number (between 300-900) that shows lenders if you run the risk of defaulting on a loan.
 Your score is generated from your credit report, which summarizes your financial history.
 If you have a high credit score, you are seen as a low-risk borrower and ideal for a lower-interest-rate offer.

 Canada has two national credit bureaus, Equifax and TransUnion, which create credit scores and credit reports based on data about each borrower (you) from their past and current lenders.